 4. Intellectual property rights, warranties and indemnity

-4.1 The Speaker assigns to AusIMM all rights, title and interest (including all intellectual property rights) in the Speaker Materials and Recordings (Assigned Material).
-This assignment operates as an assignment of future intellectual property rights to the extent that the Assigned Materials are not in existence at the date the Speaker accepts these Terms.
+4.3 The Speaker acknowledges that AusIMM is the owner of all Recordings and the Speaker assigns all rights, title and interest (including copyright subsisting to the Recordings) in the Recordings (Assigned Recording Material).
+This assignment operates as an assignment of future copyright to the extent that the Assigned Recording Materials are not in existence at the date the Speaker accepts these Terms.

-4.4 The Speaker indemnifies AusIMM (its employees and personnel) against all claims, losses, liabilities, damages, fines, expenses and costs (including legal costs), incurred by AusIMM in connection with any third party claim that the Speaker Materials or Recordings (or their provision or use) infringes a third party’s intellectual property rights or other rights.
+4.6 The Speaker indemnifies AusIMM (its employees and personnel) against all claims, losses, liabilities, damages, fines, expenses and costs (including legal costs), incurred by AusIMM in connection with any third party claim that the Speaker Materials or Assigned Recording Materials (or their provision or use) infringes a third party’s intellectual property rights or other rights.

-4.5 The Speaker provides, and will use its best endeavours to obtain from any other author of the works (or subject matter other than works) in the Speaker Materials and Recordings, a genuine unconditional consent for AusIMM (and its licensees, successors and assigns) to do any act with respect to the Speaker Materials and Recordings (including reproduction, publication and communication to the public, making an adaptation or adaptations) in such ways which, but for such consent, may constitute and infringement of moral rights of the Speaker or any other author.
+4.7 The Speaker provides, and will use its best endeavours to obtain from any other author of the works (or subject matter other than works) in the Speaker Materials, a genuine unconditional consent for AusIMM (and its licensees, successors and assigns) to do any act with respect to the Speaker Materials (including reproduction for the purpose of publication and communication to the public via the AusIMM website, digital library and on OneMine; or making an adaptation or adaptations for creating conference content) in such ways which, but for such consent, may constitute and infringement of moral rights of the Speaker or any other author.

 5. Event cancellation policy

-5.2 AusIMM will not be liable to you for any damages, costs, losses or expenses of any kind incurred or suffered by you are a result of or in relation to AusIMM modifying, postponing or cancelling the Event or any part of the Event.
+5.2 AusIMM will not be liable to You for any damages, costs, losses or expenses of any kind incurred or suffered by You are a result of or in relation to AusIMM modifying, postponing or cancelling Your Presentation, the Event or any part of the Event.

-5.3 Please see the Registration terms and conditions above for more information, including in relation to refunds of Event fees.
+5.3 Refer to the Registration terms and conditions for more information, including in relation to refunds of Event fees.

 6. Presentation costs and expenses

-6.3 You agree that you must arrange and pay for your own accommodation, travel and expenses in connection with attending the Event and providing the Presentation.
-You agree that AusIMM is under no obligation to pay any amounts to you in connection with the Speaker Materials or the Presentation.
+6.2 You agree that You must arrange and pay for Your own accommodation, travel and expenses in connection with attending the Event and providing the Presentation.
+You agree that AusIMM is under no obligation to pay any amounts to You in connection with the Speaker Materials or the Presentation.